 Lake Berryessa Watershed Partnership

-Lake Berryessa provides drinking water for nearly 500,000 people and provides year-round recreation opportunities for tens of thousands of people each year.
-Lake Berryessa water also serves farmers and businesses downstream.
-Even the local Budweiser Brewery and Jelly Belly factory contract for Lake Berryessa water!
+Lake Berryessa provides drinking water for nearly 500,000 Solano County residents and provides year-round recreation opportunities for tens of thousands of people each year.
+Lake Berryessa water also serves farmers and businesses downstream, including Anheuser-Busch and the Jelly Belly Factory in Fairfield.

-We work to achieve this with a three-pronged approach:
+We work to achieve this through a three-pronged approach:

-1. Summer Boater and Visitor Education Program: Every summer, seasonal interns provide person-to-person water quality stewardship education to boaters and shore visitors at locations all around the lake.
+1. Summer Boater and Visitor Education Program: Every summer, seasonal interns provide person-to-person water quality stewardship education to boaters and shoreline visitors around Lake Berryessa.

 Highlights of this program include:

-2. Hands-on education and restoration events: The partnership sponsors annual lake clean-up events to support World Environment Day in June and Coastal Clean-up day in September.
-These events focus on clean-up activities at specific lake sites, and are usually combined with post event celebratory picnics or BBQs.
+2. Hands-on education and cleanup events: The partnership sponsors annual lake clean-up events to support World Environment Day in June and Coastal Clean-up Day in September.
+These events focus on clean-up activities at specific lake sites and culminate in a celebratory picnic.

-3. Regular planning and strategizing meetings: The partnership sponsors quarterly meetings for stakeholders to plan program activities, refine program goals and strategize program funding.
+3. Biannual planning and strategizing meetings: The partnership sponsors biannual meetings for stakeholders to plan program activities, refine program goals and strategize program funding.